DaNious/Acoustic-Mobile/README.md

 # Modified 03/04/2019
 1) rotation.txt and acceleration.txt record the orientation and acceleration readings
 2) add a switch to configure the option of saving IMU readings

+# Modified 03/12/2019
+1) add a button to go through a complete workout automatically, which is able to make segmentation easy.
+2) the steps are relax, hold, lift up, hold up and put back.
+(Time might change)
+3) a progress dialog will show as instruction